goreleaser/godownloader/README.md

 This is also useful in CI/CD systems such as [travis-ci.org](https://travis-ci.org).

 * Much faster then 'go get' (sometimes up to 100x)
-* Make sure your local environment (macOS) and CI environment (Linux) are using the exact same versions of your go binaries.
+* Make sure your local environment (macOS) and the CI environment (Linux) are using the exact same versions of your go binaries.

 ## CI/CD Example